 Lightly sweetened whipped cream, for serving

-Getting Ready: Center a rack in the oven and preheat the oven to 350 degrees F. Place the pie plate on a baking sheet lined with parchment or a silicone mat.
+Get ready with the center rack in the oven, and preheat the oven to 350 degrees F. Place the pie plate on a baking sheet lined with parchment or a silicone mat.

 Sprinkle 1/2 cup of the sugar evenly over the bottom of a large nonstick skillet.
 Place the skillet over medium-high heat and staying close by, cook until the sugar melts and starts to color.
 Once you see a little color, gently swirl the skillet so that the sugar colors evenly.
 Cook the sugar, without stirring, until it turns deep amber–almost mahogany.
 The sugar will bubble up and foam and soon it will start to smoke.
 It is very dramatic, and it might make you think you’ve gone too far, but you want a dark (though not burned black) color; the darker the sugar, the fuller the flavor.
 When the bubbles have gone from foamy to big and fat, you will probably have reached the right color.
 To check the color, drop a bit of the caramelized sugar on a white plate.